Pirandai Thuvaiyal or Pirandai Chutney for Rice with step by step pictures.

 Grind to a smooth paste using very little water to a thogayal consistency or a bit thin if you want a chutney consistency.

-Pirandai Thogayal is ready to eat.
-Spread hot, steaming rice on a plate, drizzle a tsp of ghee or sesame oil and add 2 tsp of this thogayal and mix well.
+Pirandai Thuvaiyal is ready to eat.
+Spread hot, steaming rice on a plate, drizzle a teaspoon of ghee or sesame oil and add 2 teaspoon of this thogayal and mix well.
 Enjoy with a dry curry or any chips.

-- Pirandai, chopped and cleaned - 1 cup
+- Pirandai - 1 cup cleaned & chopped

 - Tamarind - 1 small lemon size